sindresorhus/focus/readme.md

 ### Other editors

 A lot more editors support the `.tmTheme` format.
 Google it if you're not using any of the above editors.

+I would be more than happy to accept PRs for ports to other editors that doesn't support `.tmTheme`.

 ## License